Assiniboine River: Course

 Near Portage la Prairie the river emerges from the delta reach onto the relatively flat Red River plain (the floor of former glacial Lake Agassiz) and at this point it can flow in any direction from roughly northwest to roughly southeast.
 The gradient of the river channel within the delta reach to the west is relatively high, so the river water velocities are fairly high and the waters of the river carry significant amounts of sediment.
 The gradient in the flat Red River plain is much less and the velocity of the river water flowing over this plain is much lower.
 Therefore, the sediments carried by the river waters as they flow through the delta reach are deposited onto the plain.
 The Assiniboine winds its way east eventually joining the Red River at The Forks in Winnipeg, Manitoba.

-Today, Assiniboine Herald at the Canadian Heraldic Authority is named after the river.
-Asessippi Provincial Park, an RV park was built on the east shore of the Shellmouth Reservoir.

 The Assiniboine River has changed course numerous times over past centuries.
 It has followed its modern course for approximately 700 years.
 The Assiniboine River formerly met the Red River near the present-day mouth of the La Salle River.
 A Government of Manitoba report following the 2011 Assiniboine River flood found that the flood "could have resulted in the river flowing east by a different route, possibly joining the Red River south of Winnipeg, or potentially even flowing north to Lake Manitoba as it did thousands of years ago," without the flood control infrastructure currently in place.